nathanhains/nathanhains/README.md

 # Nathan Hains

-## Full-Time Engineer, No-Time Procrastinator!
+## Full-Time Engineer, No-Time Procrastinator

-- Currently employed with PowerSchool as a Software Engineer!
+- Currently employed with PowerSchool as a Software Engineer

 ### Connect with me: